-The Corporation will monitor all HTC developments in accordance with the applicable Qualified Allocation Plan (QAP) and final HTC Application.
+- 2. The Corporation will monitor all HTC developments in accordance with the applicable Qualified Allocation Plan (QAP) and final HTC Application.
 Any discrepancies and/or problems noted with said documents should be clarified before receipt of IRS form 8609.
-After issuance of IRS form 8609, the Corporation will monitor for compliance strictly by what is noted therein.

-Prior to the Corporation's release of the forms 8609, the owner may make a statement of intent regarding the multiple building election (line 8b of the form 8609).
+After issuance of IRS form 8609, the Corporation will monitor for compliance strictly by what is noted therein. - Prior to the Corporation's release of the forms 8609, the owner may make a statement of intent regarding the multiple building election (line 8b of the form 8609).
 The statement must be made with the development's first quarterly report.
-Should the final election to the IRS differ from the owner's statement of intent, any resulting noncompliance will be retroactively reported utilizing form 8823.

-3. The Corporation will charge \$55.00 per hour and an additional 15 cents per copy to research the compliance status of a development and/or to retrieve and provide copies of agency stored compliance correspondence.
-All research fees must be received and processed by the Corporation before the requested information will be released.
+Should the final election to the IRS differ from the owner's statement of intent, any resulting noncompliance will be retroactively reported utilizing form 8823. - 3.
+The Corporation will charge \$110.00 per hour to cover the cost of researching and processing the compliance status request of a development and provide copies of agency stored compliance correspondence that requires more than three (3) hours of research time.
+All

-- 4. As the Corporation is aware of overpayment of an invoice, refunds will be processed within 14 days.
+- research fees must be received and processed by the Corporation before the requested information will be released. - 4.
+As the Corporation is aware of overpayment of an invoice, refunds will be processed within 14 days.
 NOTE: Before a refund for overpayment will be issued, the Corporation will first apply the overpayment to any outstanding fees associated with the development and/or ownership entity, starting with the oldest fee due. - 5.
 In order for the Corporation to acknowledge a change in the management agent associated with a HTC development, a written request must be obtained inclusive of the following: - MHC's Notice of GP/Management Change form; - Copy of new Management Agreement; - List of developments owned/managed, organized by the development's project identification number, development name, and location to which the request is applicable; - Effective date of the change; - Signature and date of the owner and/or approved registered agent authorizing the change